1. Purpose of procedures

 11. Marking supplementary assessment

-11.1 The supplementary assessment task is marked on a pass / fail basis only.
-After marking the supplementary assessment, the Course Coordinator through the Head of School advises Student Services and Engagement that the student’s current grading notation is to be converted to a grade of Pass (PS) or Fail (FL).
-The grade awarded to the student for that course cannot be greater than a ‘Pass’.
+11.1 After marking the supplementary assessment, the Course Coordinator through the Head of School advises Student Services and Engagement that the student’s current grading notation is to be converted to the grade awarded (see Grades and Grade Point Average (GPA) – Academic Policy regarding grades available following a supplementary assessment).

 11.2 Supplementary assessment results are usually finalised within seven days of the examination date or the due date for assessment.